DTS Audio is unavailable for the specified audio device [SOLVED]

 - Expand the Sound, video and game controllers entry.

-- Find your audio device and right-click on it, then select Update driver.
+- Right-click your audio device, then select Update driver.

-OR you can try Option 2 to let Driver Easy automatically solve the problem for you.
+You can try Option 3 below to let Driver Easy automatically solve the problem for you.

-If you don’t have the time, patience or computer skills to update the audio device driver manually, you can do it automatically with Driver Easy.
+If you don’t have the time, patience or computer skills to update your audio driver manually, you can, instead, do it automatically with Driver Easy.

 - Download and install Driver Easy.